-Untutored painting Join an untutored class get some input and inspiration for your work.
+Untutored painting classes Join one of our untutored classes get some input and inspiration for your work.
 Many of our long-term students join an untutored class at some stage to make use of our studio space and enjoy company while working.
-This class works in painted mixed media

-Beginners Watercolours Paulette Bruns.
+Beginners Watercolours Paulette Bruns, Haydn Rive.
 Learn the basics of a fascinating medium.
-Paulette teaches watercolour techniques step by step, for returning students there will be variations in the basic techniques.
+Our tutors teach watercolour techniques step by step, for returning students there will be variations in the basic techniques.

-Children’s art, 5 - 7 years Dante Bruns, Paulette Bruns.
-Our afterschool children’s classes are developed for certain age groups.
+After school classes for children , 5 - 7 years Dante Bruns, Paulette Bruns, Sybille Schlumbom.
+Our after school children’s classes are developed for certain age groups.
 Art and creativity are fostered by exploring a range of materials and techniques

 Oil painting Nici Peacock.
 A structured introduction to oil painting, a mixed class with continuers and advanced students, suitable for absolute beginners but with individual challenges for the advanced.

 Experimental printmaking Caroline Peacocke.
 Discover the principles of printmaking and continue the creative journey by creating experimental woodcuts.
-While this class focusses on woodcuts and monotypes, it is a great beginners course to get to know our print studios and printing presses, even if you want to move on to etching.
+While this class focuses on woodcuts and mono-types, it is a great beginners course to get to know our print studios and printing presses, even if you want to move on to etching.

-Untutored woodcuts Work with experienced printmakers and inspire each other.
+Untutored woodcuts Work alongside experienced printmakers and inspire each other.
 Not suitable for absolute beginners, an introduction to the use of our printing press in one of our tutored classes is prerequisite

-After school for 7-9 year old Louis Abrezol.
-Our afterschool children’s classes are developed for certain age groups.
+After school classes for children 7-9 year old Paulette Bruns, Dante Bruns, Rhiannon Jackson.
+Our after school children’s classes are developed for certain age groups.
 Art and creativity are fostered by exploring a range of materials and techniques